buildbot/buildbot/master/docs/manual/configuration/reporters.rst

 ``chat_ids``
     (optional)
-    List of numeric chats IDs to send notifications specified in the ``notify_events`` parameter.
-To get the numeric chat ids talk to your bot or add it to a Telegram group and issue ``/getid`` command.
+    List of chats IDs to send notifications specified in the ``notify_events`` parameter.
+For channels it should have form ``@channelusername`` and for private chats and groups it should be a numeric ID.
+To get it, talk to your bot or add it to a Telegram group and issue ``/getid`` command.

 .. note::